liangk/lite-form/projects/lite-form/README.md

 ---

 ## Changelog
-- See [docs/CHANGELOG.md](https://github.com/liangk/lite-form/blob/main/docs/CHANGELOG.md) for the full historical record, including the latest `v1.3.2` release adding `LiteTable` single-action button rendering for one-item menus and neutral default styling (with optional `danger` variant).
+- See [docs/CHANGELOG.md](https://github.com/liangk/lite-form/blob/main/docs/CHANGELOG.md) for the full historical record, including the latest `v1.3.3` release adding the `LiteLoading` component with spinner and progress bar views.